 Marked dietary switches between breeding and non-breeding seasons have been documented for several seabirds (Howells et al., 2018), and are considered a sign of plasticity in behaviour (Quillfeldt et al., 2019).
 These switches may reflect variation in prey availability, a change of strategy between seasons, or a combination of both (Howells et al., 2018; Paleczny et al., 2015; Sydeman et al., 2015).
 Because these variations can severely affect marine top predator’s populations (Cury et al., 2000; Reid and Croxall, 2001) it is essential to understand their drivers to ensure the conservation of the Westland petrel.

 As hypothesized before, there is a clear seasonal variation in the diet of P. westlandica, both in terms of read abundance (food biomass) and the occurrence of prey species, meaning that the composition of the diet changes in a substantial way between incubation and chick-rearing season.
-This change is particularly visible for fish (specifically merluccids) and talitrids, but also for cephalopods, which arewith fish being both morethe most abundant prey before hatching than while talitrids are by farduring the chick rearing season, talitrids is, by far, the most common prey during the chick rearing season.
+This change is particularly visible for fish (specifically merluccids) and talitrids, with fish being the most abundant prey before hatching while talitrids are by far the most common prey during the chick rearing season.
 One explanation could be that adult petrels feed their chicks with highly nutritive fish and cephalopods, while they feed themselves mainly with crustaceans (and some cephalopods).
 This hypothesis is highly consistent with the significant loss of weight in adult seabirds during the breeding season, while their chicks experience rapid growth (Ainley, 1990; Barrett et al., 1985; Leal et al., 2017).
 In this case, the choice of prey items by adults may be influenced by the developmental stage and the needs of the chicks.
-Despite these seasonal differences in prey preferences, prey are not reflected, however, in the species richness remains similar between in seasons
+Despite these seasonal differences in prey preferences, prey species richness remains similar between in seasons.

-Our results suggest that these seasonal changes variations would may be more influenced by a change of foraging strategy, rather than a changes in prey availability, .
-Indeed, as the peak of the Hoki fishery in New Zealand encompasses both July (before hatching period) and September (chick rearing period), which means, fishery waste would be equally available during both seasons.
+Our results suggest that seasonal variations may be more influenced by changes in foraging strategy, rather than changes in prey availability.
+Indeed, the peak of the Hoki fishery in New Zealand encompasses both July (before hatching period) and September (chick rearing period), which means, fishery waste would be equally available during both seasons.

-Contrary to our expectation, we found significant differences between in prey composition between both sub-colonies.
-A possible explanation of these differences is the factcould be that seabirds from nearby sub-colonies forage in different locations, possibly to avoid or decrease inter-colony competition (Cecere et al., 2015; Grémillet et al., 2004; Wakefield et al., 2013). possible explanation, is thatAlso, the birds’ diet could change every day depending on resource availability, and prey resources may have been very different in the two consecutive days used for collecting samples in both sub-colonies. depending on the resource availability or the foraging behaviour and habits could be different depending on the sub-colonies.Finally, these sub-colonies might be different genetic haplotypes, occupying slightly different dietary niches.
-However, inIn order to clarify the origin of these differences in prey community composition (not in diversity) between sub-colonies, further studies on the foraging ecology and population dynamics genetics and foraging ecology of the Westland petrel should be conducted.
+Contrary to our expectation, we found significant differences in prey composition between both sub-colonies.
+A possible explanation of these differences could be that seabirds from nearby sub-colonies forage in different locations, possibly to avoid or decrease inter-colony competition (Cecere et al., 2015; Grémillet et al., 2004; Wakefield et al., 2013).
+Another possible explanation, is that the birds’ diet could change every day depending on resource availability, and prey resources may have been very different in the two consecutive days used for collecting samples in both sub-colonies.
+Finally, the sub-colonies might be different genetic haplotypes, occupying slightly different dietary niches.
+In order to clarify the origin of these differences in prey community composition between sub-colonies, further studies on the foraging ecology and population genetics of the Westland petrel should be conducted.